EMBRYOPSIDA Pirani & Prado

 BURMANNIACEAE Blume, nom. cons. - Back to Dioscoreales

-Plants often echlorophyllous, mycoheterotrophic, associated with glomeromycotes (fungus associated with scale leaves alone - Dictyostega orobanchoides) / mixotrophic / autotrophic; ?saponins; plant rhizomatous, roots thin, or stem ± 0, roots thick, fleshy, radiating, (root tubers +), (cortex disintegrating); saponins?; (root hairs 0); root stele di- to pentarch, (not medullated); (stem with vascular bundles in a single ring); raphides 0; (stomata 0), (cuticular waxes as platelets transversely arranged in parallel series); leaves (two-ranked), usu. reduced to scales, (scales peltate); inflorescence (1-flowered), cymose; bracteoles + (lateral - Burmannia); (flowers monosymmetric); T (moderately large), valvate, outer larger (hardly), (3-lobed), (with marginal wings), enclosing the inner, (inner 0), T tube well developed and expanded below attachment of A; A 3, opposite inner T, connective broad, oten with up to 4 short apical and basal appendages, thecae widely separate, lateral, transversely dehiscent; endothecial cels thickened/not; pollen often tricellular, monoporate, sulcate or inaperturate, smooth [psilate]; anthers ± associated with style; (nectary on top of ovary); G opposite outer T, nectaries 6, in pairs at apex of loculus ['septal nectary glands']), placentation ± parietal, (axile - Burmannia), (paired nectar glands [modified septal nectaries] at apex of each placenta), style long, stigmas ± capitate, (with paired short to long and filiform apical processes); ovules many/carpel, (outer integument growing far beyond micropyle after fertilization, funicle long), parietal tissue none, chalazal tissue quite conspicuous, persistent; (antipodal cells persist - Gymnosiphon); fruit transversely (Burmannia) or septicidally and/or loculicidally dehiscent (indehiscent/fruit horizontal, dehiscent down upper side only), T persistent, (circumscissile at the middle of the tube); seeds dust-like; testal cells ± spiral, ± elongated, tegmic cells compressed, (tanniniferous); endosperm usu. helobial, basal chamber uni--multinucleate (multicellular - Hexapteralla), thick-walled, with starch when young, ± 0 when mature, chalazal endosperm semi-haustorial?; embryo undifferentiated; ?seedling; n = 6 (7) 8, 12, 16, ...
-88, much and high polyploidy, chromosomes 0.7-5.9 µm long, nuclear genome [1 C] (0.025-)1.098(-48.078) pg.
+Plants often echlorophyllous, mycoheterotrophic, associated with glomeromycotes (fungus associated with scale leaves alone - Dictyostega orobanchoides) / mixotrophic / autotrophic; ?saponins; plant rhizomatous, roots thin, or stem ± 0, roots thick, fleshy, radiating, (root tubers +), (cortex disintegrating); saponins?; (root hairs 0); root stele di- to pentarch, (not medullated); (stem with vascular bundles in a single ring); raphides 0; (stomata 0), (cuticular waxes as platelets transversely arranged in parallel series); leaves (two-ranked), usu. reduced to scales, (scales peltate); inflorescence (1-flowered), cymose; bracteoles + (lateral - Burmannia); (flowers monosymmetric); T (moderately large), valvate, outer larger (hardly), (3-lobed), (with marginal wings), enclosing the inner, (inner 0), T tube well developed and expanded below attachment of A; A 3, opposite inner T, connective broad, often with up to 4 short apical and basal appendages, thecae widely separate, lateral, transversely dehiscent; endothecial cels thickened/not; pollen often tricellular, monoporate, sulcate or inaperturate, smooth [psilate]; anthers ± associated with style; (nectary on top of ovary); G opposite outer T, nectaries 6, in pairs at apex of loculus ['septal nectary glands']), placentation ± parietal, (axile - Burmannia), style long, stigmas ± capitate, (as paired short to long and ± filiform apical processes); ovules many/carpel, (outer integument growing far beyond micropyle after fertilization, funicle long), parietal tissue none, chalazal tissue quite conspicuous, persistent; (antipodal cells persist - Gymnosiphon); fruit transversely (Burmannia) or septicidally and/or loculicidally dehiscent (indehiscent/fruit horizontal, dehiscent down upper side only), T persistent, (circumscissile at the middle of the tube); seeds dust-like; testal cells ± spiral, ± elongated, tegmic cells compressed, (tanniniferous); endosperm usu. helobial, basal chamber uni--multinucleate (multicellular - Hexapteralla), thick-walled, with starch when young, ± 0 when mature, chalazal endosperm semi-haustorial?; embryo undifferentiated; ?seedling; n = 6 (7) 8, 12, 16, ...
+88, much and high polyploidy, x = 16, chromosomes 0.7-5.9 µm long, nuclear genome [1 C] (0.025-)1.098(-48.078) pg.

 9 [list]/97: Burmannia (63), Gymnosiphon (36).
 Tropical, esp.
 America and the Guianan area, subtropical in both hemispheres.
 Map: from Jonker (1938) and Maas et al. (1986).
 [Photo - Flower, Campylosiphon, Hexapterella.]